pdostal/pdostal.cz/content/post/continuous-deployment.en.md

 expect a directory in `/var/www/pdostal.cz/public/` containg up-to-date version of my site.

-I plan to show you also the setup of my NGINX web server and the way I use `certbot` Let's Encrypt client, but this will be separate article which I will link here.
+I plan to show you also the setup of my NGINX web server and the way I use `certbot` Let's Encrypt client, but this will be separate article which I will link here later.